-Marianna’s ten years of work experience includes English and French language teaching at private schools and other institutions.
+Marianna’s 12 years of work experience includes English and French language teaching at private schools and other institutions.
 During these years, she had the opportunity to attend many seminars regarding the teaching of English as a second language and to receive new and updated knowledge regarding English language teaching methodologies and approaches.
 She has also taught lessons on Methodologies of Second Language Acquisition at University and worked as a translator and proof-reader and participated in educational projects sponsored by the Ministry of Education in Cyprus.
-She is currently working as the Head of the English Department of Casa College, Cyprus.
+She is currently teaching Linguistics at the University of Central Lancashire, Cyprus.

 Marianna Kyriakou wrote KC85: Diglossia, and then translated it into Greek.
 She has also frequently served as a reviewer for Greek.